mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 <div class="note"></div>
 SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes bought using your referral!
 For more information, read about our [Referrals Program.](referrals)

-<div class="note"></div>
-SPECIAL OFFER - For a limited time only, get 25% off all orders of Mini rolls!
-Regular-size rolls are excluded from this promotion.

 ## How To Order
 1. Check our [Menu](menu).
 2. Fill out the order form below.